Tutorial

 1. How to Use Custom Commands

-2. Use Cases & Sample Commands
+2. Use Cases of Custom Commands With Samples

 How to Use Custom Commands